MONDAY, JULY 18 |

 4:00 pm to 5:00 pm VITICULTURE |

 Viticulture Flash Talks.
-Room STH2O3 (Research seminar) Session chair: José Ramón Úrbez-Torres, Agriculture and Agri-Food Canada, Summerland, BC, Canada.
-1. Multi-Year Study of the Effects of Cluster Thinning on Vine Performance and Fruit and Wine Composition of Pinot noir |
+Room STH2O3 (Research seminar) Session Chair: Jim Willwerth, Brock University, St. Catharines, ON, Canada 1.
+Multi-Year Study of the Effects of Cluster Thinning on Vine Performance and Fruit and Wine Composition of Pinot noir |

 4:00 pm to 5:30 pm OENOLOGY |

-Canadian Sparkling Wine Tasting.
-Room STH204 (Places are limited so pre-booking is essential) Session chair: Treve Ring, Wine Judge and Writer, British Columbia, Canada.
-Panelists: Peter Gamble (Winemaker & Winery Consultant, Canada & Argentina), Pierre-Yves Bournerias, (IOC, Champagne), Emma Rice (Hattingley Valley Winery, England) and Christopher Sealy (Wine Director, Aldo and Aloette Restaurants, Toronto, Canada). |
+Coast to Coast: Tasting Canada’s Traditional Method Sparkling Wines.
+Room STH204 (Places are limited so pre-booking is essential) Session Chair: Treve Ring, Wine Judge and Writer, British Columbia, Canada.
+Panelists: Peter Gamble (Winemaker & Winery Consultant, Canada & Argentina) and Emma Rice (Hattingley Valley Winery, England) |

 5:00 pm to 6:00 pm |